Prerequisite – Virtual LAN (VLAN)

 - Primary VLAN –

-All the ports in the private VLAN belongs to a primary VLAN.
+All the ports in the private VLAN belong to a primary VLAN.
 A private VLAN can have only one primary VLAN.
-All the VLANs in a private VLAN domain shares a same primary VLAN.
+All the VLANs in a private VLAN domain share the same primary VLAN.

 - Secondary VLAN –